elmorqjjr-fsdev/Basic-Windows-Tools-for-Inspecting-Tasks-Services-and-Events-/README.md

-Powershell file to use the Windows Tools Local Security Policy in enabling scheduled tasks and services index and event log view.
+Powershell files to use the Windows Tools Local Security Policy in enabling scheduled tasks, running services and events log view.